-To enable efficient collaboration between designers and developers, we created three Telerik UI Kits for Figma: Material, Bootstrap, and Telerik Default.
-Each kit corresponds to one of the themes that ship with the Telerik UI for Blazor components.
+To enable efficient collaboration between designers and developers, we created three Telerik and Kendo UI Kits for Figma: Material, Bootstrap, and Telerik Default.
+Each UI kit corresponds to one of the themes that ship with the Telerik UI for Blazor components.

 These polished UI kits include pre-made, reusable design components that follow the atomic design principles.

-The design files represent more than 30 of the most used Telerik UI for Blazor components in every possible state, their detailed anatomy, colors, metrics, and icons.
+The design files represent the Telerik UI for Blazor components in every possible state, their detailed anatomy, colors, metrics, and icons.
 All these elements enable the seamless handover of the design to the developers.